No. 7 Maryland dominates Iowa to repeat as tourney champ - WTMJ

 Associated Press

+How impressive?
+Coach Brenda Frese suggests these Terrapins (24-2) have more offensive potency and depth than her 2006 national championship squad.

+“I love where this team is at right now,” Frese said.
+“I wouldn’t want to play us.”

-There’s a reason coach Brenda Frese’s Terrapins (24-2) have reached this title game in each of the seven seasons since Maryland joined the conference, and won six of seven regular-season titles.
-The nation’s No. 1 offense comes at an opponent fast and is relentless.
+There’s a reason Maryland has reached the Big Ten title game in each of the seven seasons since joining the conference, and won six of seven regular-season titles.
+The nation’s No. 1 offense, which entered this week averaging 93.1 points, comes at an opponent fast and is relentless.

+“We just play hard as soon as we step on the court and it becomes fun,” said Most Outstanding Player Diamond Miller, who scored 15 points and had six assists.
+“We’re always smiling.”

 The Terps have won 13 in a row, all by double digits, to earn consideration for a No. 1 seed in the NCAA Tournament.